 STEVE: Paranoia is just a medical term designed to inhibit people like myself.
 Question everything.

 CHRIS: It’s designed to medically describe someone who has a medical problem.
-Scientific
+Scientific.

 STEVE: What is science?